 Electronics Recycling & Paper Shredding Event

-In May, KCRB will host the first of two electronics recycling and paper shredding events for 2020.
+May, KCRB will host the first of two electronics recycling and paper shredding events for 2021.
 Rockdale residents took advantage of this event to clear their homes of unneeded or unused electronics and paper.
-The events in the spring and fall of 2019, in total the community and our vendors helped keep a large amount of electronics and hazardous materials out of landfills and recycled nearly 11 tons of paper!
+The events in the spring and fall of 2019, in total the community and our vendors helped keep a large number of electronics and hazardous materials out of landfills and recycled nearly 11 tons of paper!

 Rivers Alive is a joint program of the Georgia Department of Natural Resource’s Environmental Protection Division and Keep Georgia Beautiful Campaign.
 Rivers Alive is held annually in the fall and draws hundreds of citizen-volunteers to clean up the waterways in Rockdale County.